How is the writing of insurance contracts regulated in your jurisdiction?

 It is an absolute requirement for all insurers and reinsurers to obtain a licence from the Norwegian Financial Supervisory Authority (the “NFSA“) to operate in Norway.

 Norway is a member of the European Economic Area (“EEA”) and therefore takes part in the “single passport system”.
-This means that insurers established in other EEA countries may in general obtain their license through their home country regulator.
+This means that insurers established in other EEA countries may in general obtain their licence through their home country regulator.
 The system then allows the insurance undertaking to provide services by offering them from its home country to a customer in another EEA country online or by telephone.
 Alternatively, the insurance undertaking can establish a branch in Norway.
 A non-EEA undertaking may apply for a Norwegian licence to conduct insurance activities through the establishment of a Norwegian subsidiary.

 The key criteria for authorisation are the fulfilment of the minimum requirement for start-up capital and that the legal requirements as set out in the Financial Institution Act, such as having sufficiently experienced and capable board members and management.